ukrmine/ionet/README.md

     * `Worker01`
 4. Device Type
     * `CPU Worker`
-5.Prerequisites for Linux
+5. Prerequisites for Linux

-5.1 Download the setup script
+    - 5.1 Download the setup script
       * `Skip this step`
-5.2 Run the script
+    - 5.2 Run the script
       * `Skip this step`

 6. Start the containers using binary

 6.1 Run the command to download binary